Malian Cricket Federation

-The Malian Cricket Federation (Fédération Malienne de Cricket, FeMaCrik) became an associate member of the International Cricket Council in 2017.
+The Malian Cricket Federation (Fédération Malienne de Cricket, FeMaCrik) is the official governing body of the sport of cricket in Mali.
+It became an associate member of the International Cricket Council in 2017.

-The Malian Cricket Federation was co-founded by Mr Kawory Berthe, a Malian English-teacher and Dr Phil Watson from Wales, in 2003.
-The first-ever cricket tournament in Mali was held in 2003 between different classes at Kalanso school, where Kawory Berthe was the English teacher and Phil Watson's children were enrolled.
+The Malian Cricket Federation was co-founded by Kawory Berthe, a Malian English-teacher and Phil Watson from Wales, in 2003.
 After three years of growing the game, the remodeled FeMaCrick became Mali's 25th officially recognised sports federation.

-In May 2007, Mali sent an adult, men's team to participate in the inaugural North & West African Championship in Banjul, Gambia.
+In May 2007, Mali sent a men's team to participate in the inaugural North & West African Championship in Banjul, Gambia.
 Their international debut was against the host team (Gambia) which they lost.

 The first national championships were held in 2008.
-University-level cricket was started in 2014.
-As of 2019, there are 19 teams competing in the regional tournament.
-Five of those are women's teams— three high school and two primary school teams.